-- 10.1 The Mechanical and Electrical Manager will undertake appropriate training, such as the Lift and Escalator Industry Association (LEIA) Practical Management of a Lift/Escalator Contract, Level 4 VRQ Diploma in Asset and Building Management or equivalent, to ensure lift safety programmes are managed effectively. - 10.2 The Approved Code of Practice for LOLER states:
+- 10.1 The Mechanical and Electrical Manager will undertake appropriate training, such as the Lift and Escalator Industry Association (LEIA) Practical Management of a Lift/Escalator Contract, Level 4 VRQ Diploma in Asset and Building Management or equivalent, to ensure lift safety programmes are managed effectively.
+If they do not have these already, they will obtain them within 24 months of the approval of this policy. - 10.2 The Approved Code of Practice for LOLER states: